- CEMC Home

 Normally, to be accepted for admission to begin in September, a studentís application must be completed by June 1st of the same academic year.

 Yes, in addition to tuition there are fees for each term a student is actively registered in the program.
-Currently, there is a $20 incidental fee per term.
+Currently, there are roughly $40 in incidental fees per term.

 Additional costs for textbooks and software will vary by course, but we make every attempt to keep these to a minimum.